Fastpitch Softball Bats

 Composite fastpitch bats are made from a variety of innovative materials, like graphite, carbon fiber or an aluminum core with a graphite lining.
 These bats often include layers of material for greater flex and trampoline effect at impact.

-Your fastpitch softball bat should be designed for your strength and hitting style.
+Your fastpitch softball bat should match your strength and hitting style.

 Stronger players tend to use a heavier bat that delivers maximum hitting power.
 Smaller players should consider a lighter bat that will help them increase swing speed while maintaining control.